Yushi-Hu/tifa/README.md

 <img src="static/tifa_webteaser2.png" width="800">

 #### Do I need OpenAI API to run TIFA?
 No. We have pre-generated the questions with OpenAI APIs, such that users only need to run the VQA models in this repo to benchmark their text-to-image models.
+In addition, this repo also provide tools to generate your own questions with GPT-3.5

 #### Why TIFA?
 TIFA is much more accurate than CLIP, while being fine-grained and interpretable.
 It is an ideal choice for fine-grained automatic evaluation of image generation.
 Meanwhile, this repo also provides tools to allow users to customize their own TIFA benchmark.